 Anyone that knows me knows I’m old school.
 Most of my suits are 3-piece suits.
 I wear my great uncle’s pocket watch with them every once in a while.
 The pen most often found in my breast pocket is a fountain pen.
 I only wear pants on the golf course (update: I wear shoes and a shirt too, but I won’t wear shorts).
 The last two pairs of shoes I bought were wingtips (not yet on the site but very, very soon!).
-I use grooming products from the oldest barbershop in the world.
+I fastidiously fight off my ever-encroaching beard with top-notch shaving sundries.
 I use a lot of parentheses to clarify my remarks (especially if I think people I don’t know won’t detect my sarcasm).

 I’ve also been known to rock a pocket square a couple times a week.
 Most men, however, don’t even try a pocket square since they’re unsure how to fold one properly.
 So it’s a quaint flourish resigned to those that care to take the time to understand it.
 And besides, when was the last time you heard of someone announcing an innovation in pocket squares?
 Never, that’s when.

 In January, at Market in New York, I was introduced to a Ghanian named Edward Armah whose products I was told "I had to see."
 Since Ghana has eliminated the US from the last 2 World Cups, Edward was starting with 2 strikes against him, but his products did blow me away, and I’ve been waiting to properly introduce them.